-The last 2 weeks on board S/Y Ocean Star have been full of non-stop activity.
-We have sailed from the British Virgin Islands to St. Kitts, Nevis and then onto Montserrat, each island bringing us new adventure and experience.
+The last two weeks onboard S/Y Ocean Star have been full of non-stop activity.
+We have sailed from the British Virgin Islands to St. Kitts, Nevis, and then onto Montserrat, each island bringing us new adventure and experience.
 All of us have completed the PADI course if we hadn’t already been certified.

 Today, Ocean Star and her ship’s company made a small passage to Montserrat.
 This country experienced a natural disaster back in 1993, which flooded the capital with magma.
-Now the capitol city has moved to the other side of the island, where we are currently anchored.
+Now the capital city has moved to the other side of the island, where we are currently anchored.
 The voyage here was very pleasant with sunny skies and good winds, and we are happy to report that those who were plagued with seasickness on the last passage were all feeling good to go this time around!
-It was also the first time we had 4 sails up, bringing the Jib sail into play in addition to the main sail, foresail and staysail.
-It’s good practice for our long passage to Grenada in 2 days time.
+It was also the first time we had four sails up, bringing the Jib sail into play in addition to the mainsail, foresail, and staysail.
+It’s good practice for our long passage to Grenada in 2 days’ time.
 The head chef and his assistants cooked up some amazing meals today.
-Everyday, they keep us fed, and energized.
+Every day, they keep us fed and energized.
 Being focused and motivated are two big factors that help create a productive learning environment.
-Not only are we here to learn, we are here to experience life on a schooner in the historic Caribbean islands, something not everyone has the ability to expose themselves to in their entire lifetimes.
+Not only are we here to learn, but we are also here to experience life on a schooner in the historic Caribbean islands, something not everyone has the ability to expose themselves to in their entire lifetimes.

 Related VoyageView All Voyages